FireElementalNE/MPCLoopParallelization/AlgoDef/Explanations.md

 dependencies _must_ involve array variables.
 This means that all inter-loop dependencies can be directly vectorized based on a basic Def/Use graph.
-However, Cross-Loop dependencies require further analysis as well as the creation of a Strongly Connected Component Graph (SCC).
+However, Cross-Loop dependencies require further analysis as well as the creation of a Strongly Connected Component Graph (SCC graph).

-To create an SCC, the original loop body is parsed to create three important components.
+To create an SCC graph, the original loop body is parsed to create three important components.
 First is a list of constants along with values.
 The second is a list of Phi variables (Induction Variables) coupled with their respective _aliases_.
 Lastly, is a list of Def/Use dependencies for each alias.